Ion laser

 An ion laser is a gas laser that uses an ionized gas as its lasing medium.

 Like other gas lasers, ion lasers feature a sealed cavity containing the laser medium and mirrors forming a Fabry–Pérot resonator.
 Unlike helium–neon lasers, the energy level transitions that contribute to laser action come from ions.
-Because of the large amount of energy required to excite the ionic transitions used in ion lasers, the required current is much greater, and as a result all but the smallest ion lasers are water-cooled.
+Because of the large amount of energy required to excite the ionic transitions used in ion lasers, the required current is much greater, and as a result almost all except for the smallest ion lasers are water-cooled.
 A small air-cooled ion laser might produce, for example, 130 milliwatts of output light with a tube current of about 10 amperes and a voltage of 105 volts.
 Since one ampere times one volt is one watt, this is an electrical power input of about one kilowatt.
 Subtracting the (desirable) light output of 130 mW from power input, this leaves the large amount of waste heat of nearly one kW.
 This has to be dissipated by the cooling system.
 In other words, the power efficiency is very low.